splunk/observability-workshop/docs/module4/prep.md

 ---

-## 1. Let’s bake some K8s
+## 1. Module Pre-requisites

+=== "Running Locally"

+    !!! abstract "Multipass"
-If you are going to run this locally please install [Multipass](https://multipass.run/) for your OS.
+        Install [Multipass](https://multipass.run/) for your operating system.
 Make sure you are using at least version `1.2.0`.

         On a Mac you can also install via [Homebrew](https://brew.sh/) e.g. `brew cask install multipass`

+=== "Running in AWS"

+    !!! abstract "EC2 Instance"
-If you have chosen to run the workshop on an EC2 instance and its not yet provisioned for you,  please install [Terraform](https://www.terraform.io/downloads.html) for your OS.
-Please make sure it is version 0.12.12 or above.
+        Install [Terraform](https://www.terraform.io/downloads.html) for your operating system.
+Please make sure it is version `0.12.18` or above.

-On a Mac you can also install via [Homebrew](https://brew.sh/) e.g. `brew install terraform`
+        On a Mac you can also install via [Homebrew](https://brew.sh/) e.g. `brew install terraform`.
+This will get around Mac OS Catalina security.

-!!! note AWS Account detail
-    You also need access to an AWS account and have an AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.

-Regardless if you are running this lab locally or if you are going to create your own AWS/EC2 instance, download the App Dev Workshop Zip file locally, then proceed to unzip the file, rename it and cd into it:
+Regardless if you are running this lab locally or if you are going to create your own AWS/EC2 Instance you need to download the App Dev Workshop zip file locally, unzip the file, rename it and `cd` into the directory.

 === "Linux/Mac OS"